-Welcome to the first step in becoming a confident, principled and socially conscious leader!
+Welcome to the first step in becoming a confident, compassionate and socially-conscious leader!

 Eligibility & Selection Criteria

-- Applicants must be between the ages of 14-16 during the duration of the program.
+- Applicants must be rising sophomores, juniors or seniors and between the ages of 15-17 during the duration of the program.

-- Selection is based on applicants’ demonstrated leadership potential, commitment to community service and social justice, and individuals’ academic and extra-curricular achievements.
+- Selections are based on applicants’ demonstrated leadership potential, commitment to community service and social justice, and individuals’ academic and extra-curricular achievements.
 We are looking for girls who are ready to #LeadLikeEleanor!

 - GLW applicants must also meet the New York State Immunization Requirements for School Entrance/Attendance, which can be found here.

 - Applicants will be notified of acceptance by email beginning the week of March 30, 2020 and no later than April 10, 2020.

-- Tuition for the eight-day program is $2,500; additional charges for early arrival or late departure will apply.
+- Tuition for the nine-day program is $3,100; additional charges for early arrival or late departure will apply.

-- Girls interested in applying to the program are highly encouraged to consider fundraising opportunities to pay for at least some, if not all, of their tuition.
+- Applicants are highly encouraged to consider fundraising opportunities to pay for at least some, if not all, of their tuition.
 Resources and fundraising ideas can be found under Fundraising Toolkit.

 - It is also recommended that those who apply to the GLW program mention their fundraising plans and methodology in their application, as it reflects well with the selection committee.